Highlights of Laos

 Day 6-Morning walking tour of Luang Prabang and boat trip to Pak Ou Caves

-Today, we'll really get to have a closer look at Luang Prabang.
-All the main sights of interest are close together and we'll have a chance to walk around the various wats (temples) including the splendid Wat Xieng Thong (the Golden Temple built in 1559), which is strikingly decorated in brilliant red and gold designs, with an imposing tiled roof and mosaic dragon motifs.
+Today, we'll get to have a closer look at Luang Prabang.
+All the main sights of interest are close together and we'll walk around the various wats (temples) including the splendid Wat Xieng Thong, which is strikingly decorated in brilliant red and gold designs, with an imposing tiled roof and mosaic dragon motifs.
 We'll also visit Wat Sen and the Royal Palace Museum.
 Afterwards, we will board a traditional long-tail boat for the short journey up the Mekong River to Pak Ou Caves.
-There a number of steps to climb here as we make our way up the limestone cliffs to reach the sacred Buddhist shrine.
+There a number of steps to climb here as we make our way up the limestone cliffs to reach the sacred Buddhist shrine - the view at the top makes the walk worth it.
 Although now abandoned by the monks, there is an altar for incense burning, flower offerings and numerous rock shelves crammed with thousands of Buddha images of all shapes and sizes.
 After returning to Luang Prabang, the rest of the afternoon is at leisure.

 7